-The governing board of the educational institutions, boarding schools and pupil guidance centres in both subsidised public and subsidised private education can file an application for infrastructure subsidies to the Agency for Infrastructure in Education (AGIOn).
+The governing board of the educational institutions, boarding schools and pupil guidance centres in both subsidised public and subsidized private education can file an application for infrastructure subsidies to the Agency for Infrastructure in Education (AGIOn).
 Infrastructure work in primary schools is 70% subsided and other educational levels, boarding schools and the pupil guidance centres can receive a grant of 60% of their building cost.
-The Agency for Infrastructure in Education (AGIOn) also provides finance for infrastructure work for the university colleges, but not for the universities.

-The school buildings of the Flemish Community are financed by GO!
+The school buildings of the Flemish Community were financed by GO!
 Education of the Flemish Community.